 Assisted Living Communities are equipped to treat most medical emergencies quickly and safely.
 Medical staff such as Certified Nursing Assistants, Medication Aides, LPNs and RNs are available at all times and trained to address any type of emergency.
 Medical Emergency pendants and bracelets are offered in all communities and some provide emergency call cords or lights.

-The benefits of living in a Senior Living Community opposed to living alone are many.
+The benefits and improvements in quality of life when living in a Senior Living Community as opposed to living alone are many.
 If you have more questions and would like to have additional information about available options, contact Bridge to Better Living.
 Our Transition Consultants are experts in assisting and guiding each client to the most appropriate community.
 Placement with Passion® is our motto and a belief we practice every day.